-Dr. Jean Lockyer focuses her practice in the area of biotechnology and chemistry.
-Dr. Lockyer has prepared and prosecuted U.S. and foreign patent applications for a wide variety of academic and industrial clients in technical fields that include molecular biology, biochemistry, immunology and antibody therapeutics, plant biology, molecular diagnostics, agriculture, and biofuel technology.
+Dr. Jean Lockyer is a senior patent agent whose practice is focused in the areas of biotechnology and biochemistry.
+Dr. Lockyer has prepared and prosecuted U.S. and international patent applications for a wide variety of academic and industrial clients in technical fields that include molecular genetics, genomics, biochemistry, medical therapeutics, including immunotherapeutics, plant biology, molecular diagnostics, agriculture, and biofuel technology.

-Before joining the firm, Dr. Lockyer was on the faculty of Tulane University Medical School, New Orleans, Louisiana, where she directed a research laboratory that focused on molecular genetics and muscle differentiation and participated in graduate student and medical student education.
+Before joining the firm, Dr. Lockyer was on the faculty of Tulane University Medical School, New Orleans, Louisiana, where she directed a research laboratory that focused on molecular genetics and participated in graduate student and medical student education.

 Dr. Lockyer was a postdoctoral fellow at Baylor College of Medicine and the Howard Hughes Medical Institute prior to becoming a faculty member at Tulane University Medical School.